-Family Reports in Family Court proceedings are an important source of independent, expert insight into family dynamics and assist the Court in determining what is in the best interests of the child.
+Family Reports in Federal Circuit and Family Court of Australia (FCFCOA) proceedings are an important source of independent, expert insight into family dynamics and assist the Court in determining what is in the best interests of the child.

 Family Reports are more likely to be ordered in cases involving issues of risk to the child including allegations of abuse and family violence.
 They have the ability to influence parties including the independent children’s lawyer, are a powerful tool in negotiations and can assist parties in reaching an agreement.

 Family report writers come in a number of forms:

 Recently, family report writers have come under scrutiny after a number of media reports have surfaced that highlighted the lack of accountability and regulation of court-appointed experts.
 Among these, news headlines in August 2019 reported that one of Australia’s foremost family law experts had been charged with sexually abusing three children.
 Patrick Parkinson, Professor of the University of Queensland, noted that a conviction for child sex abuse could provide the basis for parents to challenge parenting rulings in all matters linked to the expert.

 The Federal Circuit and Family Court of Australia developed the Australian Standards of Practice for Family Assessment and Reporting.

 This sets out minimum standards and best practice guidelines for preparing reports.
 Whilst a helpful guide in determining what constitutes good practice in report writing, the standards are not binding and there is no enforcement mechanism to ensure compliance.

 The recent ALRC report in March 2019 addressed this shortfall, finding there was no effective way to hold psychologists and psychiatrists in private practice to account if they failed to meet professional guidelines set by the Court.